 They listen more attentively, follow directions and try to solve problems on their own instead of coming to the teacher to fix everything.

 Due to this, they are saving time!
 And there are fewer discipline issues.

 Debbie Rhea, a kinesiology professor at Texas Christian University who created the project, stated, “You start putting 15 minutes of what I call ‘reboot‘ into these kids every so often and… it gives the platform for them to be able to function at their best level.
 When they go back in, they’re ready to learn, they’re focused.”

 Rhea spent her sabbatical in Finland in 2012 to observe in the schools and noticed Finnish kids received “lots of breaks during the school day, enjoying 15 minutes of “unstructured outdoor play” every hour.”

-Currently, many children in the U.S., might just get one 15-minute recess a day, plus some in-class stretch time.
+Sadly, many children in the U.S., might just get one 15-minute recess a day, plus some in-class stretch time.

 Unstructured Play Is the Key

-They key to recess is “unstructured play,” which Rhea described as kids being allowed to run, play and make up their own games while teachers mostly stay on the sidelines to make sure everyone is safe.
+The key to recess is “unstructured play,” which Rhea described as kids being allowed to run, play and make up their own games while teachers mostly stay on the sidelines to make sure everyone is safe.

 The breaks should take place outdoors because fresh air, natural light and vivid colors all have a big impact on the brain and its function, she added.

 While administrators in schools trying the program initially thought it would negatively affect testing results, the results have proven that the opposite is actually true, which is in line with how the American Academy of Pediatrics sees playtime.